Starting a New Worksheet

 2. New Worksheet Based on a Previous Worksheet

-You can use a previously created worksheet as a template for a new worksheet.
+You can use a worksheet that you have previously made as a template for a new one.

-NOTE: If a worksheet is a 'draft' that has not yet been finalised, then clicking on its title will load the draft for you to continue to edit instead of creating a new worksheet based on this one.
+NOTE: If a worksheet is a 'draft' that has not yet been finalised, then you will have the option to continue editing the draft instead.
 Draft worksheets will be indicated by a "Draft" tag as pictured below.

 You can also create a new worksheet based on a recent previous one by clicking on the title in the sidebar when viewing any worksheet generator.